PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - +2 to Armor Class
 - -2 to all damage received

-As an elf I want to be able to wear elven chainmail so that I can fit in with all the other elves
+As an elf I want to be able to wear elven chain mail so that I can fit in with all the other elves

 - +5 to Armor Class
 - +8 to Armor Class if worn by an elf
-- +1 to atack if worn by an elf
+- +1 to attack if worn by an elf

 ### Feature: Items